neuronsimulator/nrn/neuron/general/function/panel.rst

 .. _panel:

-button-menu-panel
+Button Menu Panel
 -----------------

 The following are implemented as hoc functions.
 They are used to create panels of buttons, menus, and field editors.

 ----